Who I’m Looking For:

 (The seed was sowed.)

-Vollying between LAX and Denver International, trips to Joshua Tree and Colorado campsites, backyard fire pits fired and veranda tomato gardens planted, I Love Yous in the rain, a million workouts, a thousand meals, a hundred rubber ducks, a few rented convertibles, a couple friends' weddings, one move together to Hawaii, another back to Colorado, and zero (plus a few) fights… that's all she wrote.
-It was a done deal.
+The time that followed, a blur of transitions.
+Vollying between LAX and Denver International, trips to Joshua Tree and Colorado campsites, backyard fire pits fired and veranda tomato gardens planted, I-Love-Yous in the rain, a million workouts, a thousand meals, a hundred rubber ducks, a few rented convertibles, a few friends' weddings, one move together to Hawaii, another back to Colorado, and zero (plus a few) arguments… that's all they wrote.
+A done deal.

-March 24th, the two went for a walk, both all giggly with anticipation, and at the same spot they snuck a few sun-shower smooches many months prior, Adam asked Kelly if he could be her husband one day and if she might want to be his wife, as well.
+March 24th, 2020, the two went for a walk, both all giggly with anticipation, and at the same spot they snuck a few sun-shower smooches many months prior, Adam asked Kelly if he could be her husband one day and if she might be his wife.

 And so here we are.